Maghull to Kirkby Cycling & Walking Route

 The Maghull to Kirkby cycle route scheme is intended to encourage walking and cycling between Maghull and Kirkby by making the route more inviting and attractive for both pedestrians and cyclists alike.
 The route starts at the junction of Maghull Lane / Prescot Road and continues along the A506 Prescot Road and Bank Lane to the borough boundary with Knowsley and meets the existing shared use provision.
 The plans also include two new crossing points which would improve access to local facilities and services.

 A consultation exercise was undertaken in December 2018 and a planning application was submitted and subsequently approved in August 2019.

-The main details of the scheme are:
+The main details of the scheme included:

 - The provision of two new Toucan Crossings (on Prescot Road rear of the Pear Tree and on Bank Lane) to improve access to local facilities and services in the area

 The main scheme objectives are: